MSBIDynamics/SE7942_beta_hydroxyaspartate_GEM/README.md

 To run the main analysis, FBA.ipynb, Python 3.10 or higher and Python package manager (pip) are prerequisites:

+### 1- Simply run the code, as the first command line in FBA.ipynb includes Install required packages.
+You need to run this first cell including packages only once.

-### 1- make a conda environmet with all following requirements:
+### 2- Make a conda environmet with all following requirements:

 - **numpy** (2.2.6): Numerical computations
 - **pandas** 2.3.3): Data manipulation and analysis
-- **scipy** (≥1.15.3): Scientific computing
+- **scipy** (1.15.3): Scientific computing
 - **cobra** (0.31.1): Constraint-based metabolic modeling (COBRApy)
 - **openpyxl** (3.1.5): A Python library to read/write Excel 2010 xlsx/xlsm files
 - **matplotlib** (3.10.9): Visualization with Python

-#### 2- Simply run the code, as the first command line in FBA.ipynb Install required packages.
-You need to run it only once.

 # Contact
 **Author**: Reihaneh Mostolizadeh